babashka/sci/README.md

 ## JIT compilation in ClojureScript

 On ClojureScript, SCI compiles interpreted function bodies to JavaScript at runtime through `js/Function`.
-This is on by default, needs no configuration, and falls back to the interpreter for any code it does not compile and for environments where `eval` is unavailable.
+This is on by default and needs no configuration.
+In environments where `eval` is unavailable, SCI uses its interpreter instead.
 Results, error messages and stacktraces are identical either way.

 To turn it off: